TritonDataCenter/sdc-amonadm/docs/man/amonadm.md

 `-r, --role ROLE`
   role to create probes for (all machines)

+### add [OPTIONS...]

+Updates all probes for a given role or machine.
+This is functionally equivalent to drop-add, which means that: existing probes get updated if the have changed, new probes are added and installed probes that are not defined in the probe files anymore are dropped.
+The default is to update all probes for all roles.

+The following options are supported:

+`--concurrency LIMIT`
+  number of probes to update in parallel

+`-m MACHINE_UUID, --machine UUID` machine to update probes for

+`-r, --role ROLE`
+  role to update probes for (all machines)

 ### drop [OPTIONS...]

 Drops probes from a machine, all machines in a role, or probes for all systems in a datacenter.
-THe default with no options is to drop all probes.
+The default with no options is to drop all probes.

 The following options are supported: